 Otherwise, most cases of abdominal muscle strains can be managed at home by:

 - Applying ice on the affected area for 10 to 15 minutes, three to four times a day, to help soothe swelling.

 - Stopping any type of vigorous activity that makes the pain worse

 Apply this protocol for at least three days after the injury.
-Return to running gradually only when the pain and swelling have faced.
+Return to running gradually only when the pain and swelling have been faced.

 Additional resource – Common cause of lower leg pain while running